ludmilagd/Machine_Learning_Stock_Prediction/README.md

 This applciation, built in Dash JavaScript, will provide the user three different Machine Learning Models to predict Stock Market Value for Apple.
 It also present a chart to compare historical Stock price for companies in different Industry Sectors.

-Technologies:Python Pandas & Dash Plotly
+Technologies:Herouku, Python, Pandas & Dash Plotly
 Machine Learning Models: Moving Average, LSTM (Long Short Term Model), Decision Tree and Linear Regression.

-Link to Dash application:
+Link to Dash application deployed to the web through Heroku (Cloud Application Plataform)

 https://g8-stock-prediction.herokuapp.com/